-8Table 10.1 - Data capture information
+Table 8-1 - Data capture information

 Data Encoding and Product Delivery

 Data Encoding

-The principal encoding will be the Open Geospatial Consortium (OGC), Geography Markup Language (GML) format.
+The principal encoding will be the S-100 profile of the Open Geospatial Consortium (OGC), Geography Markup Language (GML) format.
 GML is an XML grammar designed to express geographical features.
 It serves as a modelling language for geographic systems as well as an open interchange format for geographic transactions.
 The GML encoding is in conformance with S-100 Part 10b.

 Types of Datasets